 2223.
 Geneva.
 A year after the Black Fox Raid.
-A month after Bester married Alisha Ross.
+Shortly after Bester married Alisha Ross.

 "My name is Francisca da Silva," she began.
 "I'm the Psi Corps station chief here in Brasilia."